teemow/Blog/source/_posts/2005-06-01-referral-recruiting.markdown

 ---

-TJ [writes about](http://www.tjacobi.com/archives/innovative_recruiting.html) a new site called [karmaONE](http://www.karmaone.org/), which is a new job site with an interesting twist: &lt;I&gt;karmaONE finds exceptional candidates because we deliver referral rewards to the people who uncover the &quot;gems&quot; for us.
-Instead of hiring a headhunter, hire 1,000 of them through karmaONE.&lt;/I&gt;
+TJ [writes about](http://www.tjacobi.com/archives/innovative_recruiting.html) a new site called [karmaONE](http://www.karmaone.org/), which is a new job site with an interesting twist: *karmaONE finds exceptional candidates because we deliver referral rewards to the people who uncover the &quot;gems&quot; for us.
+Instead of hiring a headhunter, hire 1,000 of them through karmaONE.*

 Very cool idea indeed.